shunhuaiyao/PicSnapping/README.md

 ## Snapping Rules
 * When the velocity of the moving picture is lower than the minimum velocity threshold we define, the intention of the action will be regarded as aligning the moving picture to some positions.
 * We then get the nearest possible anchor position from other static pictures.
 * Check if the nearest possible anchor position is close enough to the minimum distance threshold we define.
-If yes, we set the position of the moving picture as the anchor position.
+If yes, we set the position of the moving picture to the anchor position.